Alex Kirilloff Player Props: Twins vs. Tigers

-The Minnesota Twins, including Alex Kirilloff (.297 on-base percentage in past 10 games, 114 points below season-long percentage), battle starting pitcher Matthew Boyd and the Detroit Tigers at Target Field, Thursday at 7:10 PM ET.
+On Friday, Alex Kirilloff (.270 on-base percentage in past 10 games, 128 points below season-long percentage) and the Minnesota Twins play the Detroit Tigers, whose starting pitcher will be Will Vest.
+First pitch is at 8:10 PM ET.

 Alex Kirilloff Game Info & Props vs. the Tigers